 What Type Of Ethical Consumer Would You Be?

 What type of ethical consumer would you be?
-An ethical consumer is a shopper who bases purchasing decisions on whether a product’s social and ethical positioning fits their values.
+A moral consumer is a shopper who bases purchasing decisions on whether a product’s social and ethical positioning fits their values.

 Should ethics play a role in your purchasing decisions?
 How much?
-There are many levels of ethics that could come into play as you make your buying decision.
+Many levels of ethics could come into play as you make your buying decision.
 Where would you like to come down as an ethical consumer?
 Do you care at all?

 What is important to you?
 Do you care if the product is safe?
 Would you care if a product harms the environment?
 Do you care if a product is tested on animals or if the company treats animals inhumanely?